Our MISSION

 Pick Up a Free Book

 Starting in January, visit any of the 9 participating libraries to receive a free copy of The Seed Keeper (while supplies last).
-Attend a a story time event James Kennedy, Carnegie-Stout, Dubuque County, or Cascade Public libraries to receive a free copy of Berry Song (while supplies last).
-Books will also be available for checkout and for purchase at River Lights Bookstore. -
+Attend a a story time event James Kennedy, Carnegie-Stout, Dubuque County, or Cascade Public libraries to receive a free copy of Berry Song (while supplies last).-

 -